Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 Procurement processes identify a sponsor and a budget holder.
 They do not always identify an operational owner.
 The distinction matters because operational ownership determines who the vendor will work with during implementation, who will manage the vendor relationship post-go-live, and who has authority to make decisions that affect how the system runs.

-If ownership is ambiguous, vendor implementation teams will default to whoever is most engaged, which is often not the person or team that will run the system long-term.
+If ownership is ambiguous, vendor implementation teams tend to default to whoever is most engaged, which is often not the person or team that will run the system long-term.
 This creates handover risk.
 The system gets built to the preferences and understanding of the pilot team, and then operational responsibility transfers to a different team that was not involved in design decisions.

 Ownership also intersects with vendor dependency.
 If the operational owner does not have the capability to tune, troubleshoot, or modify the AI independently, the organisation remains dependent on the vendor for operational changes.
 Some vendor models assume this dependency and price accordingly.
 Others expect the customer to develop self-sufficiency.
 Misalignment on this expectation creates friction during operation.